Visiting Europe & planning to drive? Read these useful tips for renting a car in Europe, and save yourself some $$$.

 During my recent blog trip with Germany Tourism, I ticked off a major bucket list thing — hiring a car and doing a road trip in Europe.
-Though I understand it was a short one, and a part of me wanted to ride a motorbike than driving a car, I think the fact that it was my first time ever attempt for solo driving/riding in Europe, and that too on the wrong side of the road (according to my Indian disposition) driving a car felt like a safer plan.
+Though it was a short one, the fact that it was my first attempt for solo driving in Europe, I was happy.

-Though I understand, I was liable for any damage done to the car, the very explanation of paying 800 EUR straight (which they would cut from my security deposit I assumed) for even a minor scratch on the car’s body put me in a vulnerable situation.
-And what was the solution?
-To get my car insured for an extra EUR 140.
+Though I understand, I was only liable for any damage done to the car, the very explanation of paying 800 EUR straight for even a minor scratch on the car’s body put me in a vulnerable situation.
+And what happened next?
+I insured my car for an extra EUR 140.

 Well, that’s the kind of hidden costs your car rental company can smartly trick you in.
 They make you feel so vulnerable (at least Buchbinder Car Rentals at Frankfurt Airport did that to me) that you find no other escape but doing what you’re being told.

 In the end, I paid an additional EUR 180 (140 EUR insurance and some 40 EUR of taxes) when my rental invoice, at the time of online booking, said, I have to only pay EUR 125 at the reception desk.

 But all that said, hiring a car has its own perks.
 And when you’re travelling in a continent like Europe, with beautiful countryside drives, the perks become even better.
 It gives you greater freedom on your travels, allowing you to visit remote and beautiful locations that public transport may not take you to.